Common Business Plan Mistakes To Avoid

 Don’t Let Your Business Plan be Boring

 If one of your potential clients has read a few pages of your business plan and got bored, that’s a big red flag.
-In fact, you want them to feel exactly the opposite and make them feel pulled in by the great and well written ideas you have.
+In fact, you want them to feel exactly the opposite and make them feel pulled in by the great and well-written ideas you have.
 To make that happen, you need to write a very catchy executive summary and cover page.
-Sometimes, a well designed logo can also go a long way.
+Sometimes, a well-designed logo can also go a long way.
+See examples of Sample Business plans for free!

 Being too Optimistic When Measuring Your Market Size